mrshmllow/affinity-nix/README.md

 - Packages `{wine,wineboot,wineserver,winetricks}` have been removed.
 There are instructions below to access these binaries.
 - Packages `{update,direct}*` have been removed.
 There are instructions below to update the apps.
-- Since v3 was unified into a single application, `photo|designer|publisher` remain the way to access v2 affinity, with `v3` becoming the package to access the v3 application.
+- Since v3 was unified into a single application, `{photo,designer,publisher}` remain the way to access v2 affinity, with `v3` becoming the package to access the v3 application.
 - Additionally, the `default` package now points to v3.

 ## Preamble